bazel-contrib/SIG-rules-authors/go-tutorial.md

 I also cleaned up the Println to add some clarity.

-Once that code change is done, we need to run go mod to update the projects dependencies.
+Once that code change is done, we need to run go mod to update the project's dependencies.
 We can use bazel to run the go binary, instead of having to install go and running that binary.
 The Go rules have already downloaded the Go SDK, so use the following command.